drepetto/chiplotle/chiplotle/documentation/chapters/fundamentals/index.rst

    chiplotle> grp.xy
    [ 5000.
 0.]

-The settable `xy` positional property defines the position of the object relative to the Group it lives in, if any.
+The settable `xy` positional property of any Compound HPGL command defines the position of the object relative to the Group it lives in, if any.
+Otherwise, the `xy` coordinate corresponds to the coordinate of the whole drawing area.

+Note that Groups can be nested. i.e., a :class:`Group <chiplotle.hpgl.compound.group.Group>` class can contain other Group classes.

 Chiplotle transform functions